Seminar in Cross-Cultural Psychology

 In addition to attending seminar sessions regularly and doing the reading, the course requires you to work through selected exploratory activities and present the findings to the class when appropriate, be responsible for leading discussions during selected class periods (may involve doing additional readings), and submit assignments and project reports at the end of the quarter.

 Style: Make an introduction, complete with a relevant literature review, in which you describe briefly the goal of your paper.
 Generalize your thoughts in a conclusion.
-Break up you paper in several paragraphs.
-Each paragraph should represent a particular idea, explanation, or description (see the Rubric for a literature review).
+Break up your paper in several paragraphs.
+Each paragraph should represent a particular idea, explanation, or description.

 Psychology in a Foreign Country.
 In this project, you are required to submit a paper describing the discipline of psychology in one foreign country.
 Finding material on this topic will not always be easy.
-However, your report must be based upon at least two sources.
+However, your report must be based upon at least three sources.
 Your report should clearly provide the reader with a good overview of the discipline of psychology in your chosen country.
-In your report you should attempt to address the following topics:1).
-A brief history of the discipline in that country; 2).
-The degree to which psychology has been imported from other countries; 3).
-The relative importance of scientific or academic research and applied psychology; 4).
-The status of psychology as a profession; 5).
-The level and type of training necessary to become a professional psychologist; 6).
-The major theoretical orientation(s) and whether if any one theoretical orientation dominates; 7).
-Major research trends or focuses; and
+In your report, you should attempt to address the following topics:

-Although there are a number of books that focus on psychology in a specific foreign country, two excellent resources are: 1).
+Two excellent resources for an overview of psychology in a variety of countries are: 1).
 The Annual Review of Psychology.
-Periodically, this annually published edited volume includes articles that describe the discipline of psychology in a particular foreign country.
+Periodically, this annually published edited volume includes articles that describe the discipline of psychology in a foreign country.
 These reviews include issues related to research emphases, training and education, and the application of psychology; 2).
-Although somewhat dated, Stevens, M. J., & Wedding, D. (Eds.).
-(2004).
-The handbook of international psychology.
-New York: Brunner-Routledge,
+Wikipedia citations on International Psychology (http://en.wikipedia.org/wiki/International_psychology) and National Psychology (https://en.wikipedia.org/wiki/National_psychology).

 Grades will be based mainly on the conduct and quality of the activities, the mid-term written assignment, the final paper, and research design and presentation submitted at the end of the term, with greater emphasis on the latter.
 I will also factor in what I learn about your knowledge of cross-cultural psychology concepts and methods from discussions in class and observations of your work on the exploratory activities.